grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Query the Application Insights Service

-> In an upcoming major release, "Application Insights" will be deprecated in favor of Metrics queries.
+> In an upcoming major release, "Application Insights" will be made read-only and deprecated in favor of Metrics queries.

 {{< docs-imagebox img="/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}